-- a.
-Count all points and games agreed upon by the players and replay only the disputed points or games. - b.
+a.
+Count all points and games agreed upon by the players and replay only the disputed points or games.

+- b.
 Play from a score mutually agreeable to all players. - c.
-Spin a racket or toss a coin. - d.
-See the 2018 Friend at Court (page 40) for other examples of scoring disputes.
+Spin a racket or toss a coin.

+d.
+See the 2020 Friend at Court (page 40) for other examples of scoring disputes (e.g. not agreeing on who served a disputed point).